jundalisay/superb/content/en/research/keynes/general-theory/chapter-02c.md

 Thus Classical economists <!--  writers in the classical tradition, overlooking the special assumption underlying their theory, have been driven inevitably to the conclusion, perfectly logical on their assumption, --> concluded that apparent unemployment is caused by a refusal by the unemployed to accept a reward* which corresponds to their marginal productivity.

-> *Superphysics Note= In a depression, real wages become slave wages due to the reduced total economic activity.
+> *Superphysics Note: In a depression, real wages become slave wages due to the reduced total economic activity.

 A classical economist may sympathise with workers refusing to accept lower money-wages.
 But such a condition is temporary. <!-- , and he will admit that it may not be wise to make it to meet conditions which are temporary; but --> Scientific integrity forces him to declare that this refusal is the cause of the problem.